Skip to main content

 You only have 10 days after your DUI arrest to request a formal review hearing to contest the administrative suspension of your driver’s license.
 The rules for the administrative suspension are found in Florida Statute Section 322.2615 and Chapter 15A-6 of the Administrative Code.
 The administrative suspension occurs after a DUI arrest for any refusal case or breath test reading over .08.

+The DUI formal review hearings are scheduled at the Bureau of Administrative Reviews office in the county where the DUI arrest occurred.
 The hearing must be scheduled no later than thirty (30) days after the request is made.
 After requesting the hearing, a Notice of Formal Review Hearing / Prehearing Order is issued.
 If you are eligible a temporary driving permit is enclosed with the notice of formal review hearing, which allows you to continue driving for business purposes only for another 42 days.
 The DUI permit will become effective when the ten-day permit expires.

 At the formal review hearing, the Florida DHSMV hearing officer will determine by a preponderance of the evidence presented whether sufficient cause exists to sustain, amend or invalidate the suspension of the driver’s license pursuant to Florida Statutes Section 322.2615.